HamzaAmar/pillar-ui/packages/pillar-core/README.md

 ## Features

-- **Reusable Components**: A comprehensive library of UI components covering various use cases in web development.
 - **Best Practices**: Components adhere to industry best practices, ensuring optimal performance, maintainability, and accessibility.
 - **Customizable**: Components are highly customizable, allowing you to adapt them to your application's unique visual and branding requirements.
 - **Responsive Design**: All components are designed to be responsive and work seamlessly across different screen sizes and devices.